aleksandrbowkis/movie-recs/README.md

 # Movie Recommender
-NN based bayesian movie recommender
+NN based collaborative filtering movie recommender

 Builds a movie rec system using the MovieLens dataset with the aim of predicting preferences and recommending films with confidence interval